Nordic Programs & Events

 1/11 - 2/15, 3-4:30 pm

 Get your 2nd -5th graders outside & skiing after school this winter!
 Our team of experienced instructors will introduce them to the joys of cross country skiing through a variety of engaging games and activities.
-Click here to download a registration form or call Janelle @ 578-5453.
+Call Janelle @ 578-5453.